keithbuhler/keithbuhler.github.io/slideshows/ethics2morality.md

 ## Personal and Social

-- **Three aspects of morality:** personal, social, and ultimate
+### **Three aspects of morality:**
-- Example 1: individual ships, the fleet, and the safe harbor
-- Example 2: players, the team, the sport itself
-- Example 3:

 - **Personal**.
 Your own personal well-being, mental emotional physical spiritual etc. Virtues, eating habits, thought-life.
 - **Social**.
 How you treat others and are treated by others, including, legal status, friends, family, society, etc.
 - **Ultimate**.
 What you are living for, ultimate values, how you are preparing for the end of life, the point of it all.

+### Examples
+1. individual ships, the fleet, and the safe harbor
+2. players, the team, the sport itself
+3. citizens, the state, the war itself

-</section><section data-markdown>
+</section><section data-markdown data-background="http://www.returnofkings.com/wp-content/uploads/2013/12/lordflies.jpg">